 Noel says the opportunity has helped him to feel good about both being Māori and his work.
 “It is definitely a proud feeling working under a Māori organisation that is giving people opportunity to upskill and a better future direction.”

-Noel is dad to three tamariki at intermediate and high school and says school work was never his thing, but the homework for his apprenticeship bought about an unlikely positive experience.
+Noel is dad to three tamariki at intermediate and high school and says school work was never his thing, but the homework for his apprenticeship brought about an unlikely positive experience.

 “I get to sit down with my oldest daughter and we do our study together.
 We talk over our work and she lifts the bar for me, I like that.”